POSTED BY February 12, 2015 COMMENTS (522)ON

 Now let’s see some things, which an investor can do to legally save tax in a more smart manner by involving their family members and that too in a 100% legal manner.

-Trick #1 – Invest the gifting money into tax-exempt instruments
+Trick #1 – Invest the gifting money into tax-exempt or low-tax instruments

-For example – rather than a normal FD, if the money is invested in shares of a listed company and sold after 1 yr or an ELSS mutual fund, and sold after 3 yrs lock in period, then in that case the profits can be clubbed with husband income because by default the income earned from these instruments is tax-free as long-term capital gains are tax exempt.
+For example – rather than a normal FD, if the money is invested in shares of a listed company and sold after 1 yr or an ELSS mutual fund, and sold after 3 yrs lock in period, then in that case the profits which attract on 10% tax as equity taxation after recent budget is only 10% without indexation, that too above Rs 1 lac limit

 Trick #2 – Invest money in your parents name